What drivers with disabilities need to know about parking at UNF:

-No more physical passes!
-Which included affixed decals, hang tags and paper permits.
-As of Wednesday, August 16, 2017, Parking and Transportation Services has shifted to a virtual permit and license plate recognition system to facilitate parking and enforcement.
-This new system requires you to register your license plate to your purchased permit and the license plate becomes the virtual permit.
+Parking and Transportation system is based on a virtual permit and license plate recognition system to facilitate parking and enforcement.
+This system requires you to register your license plate to your purchased permit and the license plate becomes the virtual permit.
 For the program to be efficient, all vehicles must park "nose-in" in order for our enforcement tag recognition cameras to quickly scan the tags.

 If you purchased a valid UNF virtual parking permit (Daily, Annual or Term) it will be linked up to your license plate and all you have to display is your state-issued disability parking placard to park in a disabled parking space.
 Please be aware that all disability spaces located in the core of campus require a minimum of a Blue parking permit.

-If you have a State issued disability placard and need a daily virtual parking permit, please visit one of the following drive up Pay-by-Plate kiosks, located on this map.
-Drive up kiosks include #101 and #471 and these will sell $5 daily virtual permits and allow you to park in both Blue and Gray Lots.
-The other drive up kiosk is #181, located in Lot 18, which cost $2 and allows parking in Gray Lots only.
+If you have a State issued disability placard and need a daily virtual parking permit, please either download the free mobile phone flowbird app or visit one of the following drive up Pay-by-Plate kiosks, located on this map.
+The main drive up kiosk is #101 and sells $5 daily virtual permits to allow you to park in both Blue and Gray Lots.
 Please refer to the above mentioned link to verify designated Blue and Gray Lots.

 The shuttle buses are equipped with wheel chair ramps and are ADA compliant.